 "This is all about investing in the infrastructure we need to build that future that is going to get us to clean electricity and Net-Zero in 2050."

-Neal Crabtree, a A Welding Foreman from Arkansas, one of the 11,000 left unemployed, explains why the pipeline is a political, not environmental decision which putting America's power security at risk.
-The result will be more road pollution, to a heavily subsidised solar and wind power supply which California and Germany are witnessing is unreliable.
+Neal Crabtree, a Welding Foreman, was one of the 11,000 left unemployed, explained why the pipeline is a political, not environmental decision which put America's power security at risk.
+The result will be more road pollution, to a heavily subsidised solar and wind power supply which California, Texas and Germany have witnessed to be unreliable.

 In July 2020, the US became a net exporter of oil for the first time in over 60 years.
 Self sufficient and protected from large price shocks from OPEC.
 According to the Council of Economic Advisers, price decreases saved Americans $203 billion – annually.
 Which equates to savings of $2,500 for a family of four.
 Savings of nearly 7% of income for the poorest fifth of US households.fn

-In the 9 months since Covid-19 enforced lockdowns, President Biden's order fracking ban on federal land and the suspension of the Keystone XL Pipeline.
-The average gallon of gas in the US has risen 28% from $1.74 to $2.42.
+Since President Biden's confirmed election victory and his executive order banning fracking on federal land, suspending the Keystone XL Pipeline in January 2021.
+The average gallon of gas in the US has risen 38% from $1.74 to $2.84.

-Red Indian Ute Tribe Calls Fracking Ban on Land Illegal
+Red Indian Ute Tribe Calls Fracking Ban Illegal

 The freezing of the government’s fossil fuel leasing program has hit home to New Mexico's Red Indian communities.
 A State that voted comprehensively Democratic and for President Biden.